We Are Family Foundation: Youth To The Front Fund

 In 2020, We Are Family Foundation launched the Youth To The Front Fund to support and fund youth activists under 30, and youth-led organizations that fight systemic racism, inequality, inequity and injustice.
 The Youth To The Front Fund's 2020 "Frontliners" represented seven states in the US and 10 countries on four different continents.

 Youth to the Front Fund was created following George Floyd's murder.
 In an interview with Rolling Stone, Rodgers said: "There have been countless murders of people of color for hundreds of years.
 But the killing of George Floyd has resonated in a way I have never witnessed in my lifetime.
 I was politicized as a young person and now young people are leading the equal rights cause all around the world.
 I'm proud and I'm hopeful.
 Maybe at this moment in time, we'll truly move in a direction of positive change for equality, equity and equal justice."

-We Are Family Foundation announced the 2024 Youth To The Front Fund Frontliners, "The Creatives," in a :30 second PSA directed by Michael Holman.
-The PSA introduces 25 "Creatives" and incorporates footage from Holman's 70s and 80s Super 8 film archives.
+The We Are Family Foundation announced the 2024 Youth To The Front Fund Frontliners, "The Creatives," in a 30-second PSA directed by Michael Holman.
+The PSA introduced 25 "Creatives" and incorporates footage from Holman's 1970s and 1980s Super 8 film archives.
 It debuted as an 'art ad' during Saturday Night Live on February 3, 2024.